unioslo/zabbix-cli/docs/manual.rst

 Introduction
 ============

-Zabbix-cli is a tool for managing some Zabbix administration task via the zabbix-API.
+Zabbix-cli is a terminal client for managing some Zabbix administration tasks via the zabbix-API.

 The zabbix-cli code is distributed under the GNU General Public License 3 and it is written in Python.
 It has been developed and